Procedure Guide ·Emergency Vet Visit ·2026

 Why It's Done

-Emergency vet visits are for life-threatening or urgent situations that can't wait for regular clinic hours.
-Common reasons include difficulty breathing, trauma (hit by car, falls), urinary blockage, poisoning, seizures, collapse, and severe vomiting or diarrhea.
-Cats are triaged on arrival — the sickest patients are seen first.
+For life-threatening or urgent situations requiring immediate care.
+Common causes: difficulty breathing, trauma, urinary blockage, poisoning, seizures, collapse, severe vomiting/diarrhea.
+Cats are triaged on arrival; the sickest seen first.
 Open nights, weekends, and holidays

 What to Expect